harrychen168/DASC3240_Assignment1/README.md

 ##  05. Usage

-Place the CSV data files in a folder (or adjust the file path in the code).
-Run the R script/Rmd file to generate the required plots.
+Place the CSV data files in a folder (or adjust the file path in the
+code: *{`setwd("Please modify with your address of the downloaded data files")` }* Then, run the R script/Rmd file to generate the required plots.
 All plots follow the assignment requirements.

 ##  06. License